lateagain/ploppy/README.md

 ## Protocol

-All data is transferred using HTTP POST.
+All data is transferred using ZeroMQ.
 There is no particular allocated port.
 Clients will pick their own port and notify peers which one they are using.
 The protocol is aggressively asynchronous.
 For example, when a user creates a new file on a host, the host will announce that to its peers, but won't send it until asked.
-Arguments to commands are transmitted as a JSON hash and typically have no immediate response.
+Messages are transmitted as a JSON hash and typically have no immediate response.

-All commands include an 'id' field, a UUID, which is passed on to peers in the event that a message needs to cascade around the network.
+Messages always have a 'command' field and an 'id' field.
+The former is one of the commands listed below.
+The latter is a UUID, which is passed on to peers in the event that a message needs to cascade around the network.
 It is used to detect and prevent infinite loops. command ids are cached for a few minutes.